 Saving the natural tooth with root canal treatment has many advantages:

-At Aria dental, we only utilize the latest in advanced dentistry techniques and equipment that will help to make our endodontics procedure quick, effective, and as comfortable as possible.
+At Aria dental, we only utilize the latest in advanced dentistry techniques and equipment with biological approaches that will help to make our alternative procedures to endodontics quick, effective, natural, and as comfortable as possible.

 Microscopic Root Canal Treatment

 In endodontics, accurate treatment is not only dependent on the technical skills and knowledge of the dentist, but also on clear, detailed visualization of the surgical field.